hellmelt/erlnode/README.md

 # erlnode
-Erlang cnode functionality based on encapsulating erl_interface C library using napi and node-addon-api.
+Erlang cnode functionality based on encapsulating erl_interface C library using napi and cnode-addon-api.

 This project is very beta.
 You can create cnodes, connect and accept, send and receive terms.